eu-parc/cra_chem_products_vocabulary/README.md

+# This vocabulary has been discontinued.
+The repository is archived for reference purposes only.

 # Template repo

 This repository can be used to start building your own vocabulary in a way that is compatible with the github actions as defined in `.github/workflows`.